pakistani-women-in-computing/returnship-resources/returnship-resources.md

 Seattle Tech Interviews meetup group has daily online leetcode practice. https://www.meetup.com/techinterviews

 #### Coding Practice (Seattle)
-The Cooding Practice session meetup group meets every week on Saturday or Sunday for 2 hours of algorithm practice in different public libraries in the Eastside.
+The Coding Practice session meetup group meets every week on Saturday or Sunday for 2 hours of algorithm practice in different public libraries in the Eastside.
 Run and attended by mostly Indian and Pakistani people. https://www.meetup.com/skillets/events/vqdzvqyzhbgb/